PDB-REDO/alphafill/README.md

 ```
 alphafill /srv/data/afdb/cif/AF-XXX.cif.gz /srv/data/af-filled/AF-XXX.cif.gz
 ```
+Typical running time is less than 2 minutes but varies depending on the number of transplants.

 ### af-filledd
 Before running the web application, you need to create a PostgreSQL database first.
 The owner and name can then be recorded in a af-filledd.conf file similar to the config file of alphafill.
 The location of your filled structures should be recorded as well as the db-dir option.